Rufski/Rufski.github.io/_posts/2020-06-19-PMU-2-scraping.md

 **Nota bene:** the data was collected from a source written in French.
 I am not familiar with the English terms in usage, so I did my best to come up with translations, which might or might not be what English-speaking professionals use.
 I nonetheless did my best to explain what each term refers to.
+For bilingual readers, the French term has been included in parenthesis.

 Below is a breakdown of the informations that were collected *about the horse*:
 - the horse's number (a form of ID for the race)